aperkes/FishTrack/README.md

 # FishTrack

+# This code has migrated to the Laskowski Lab account.
+Go to https://github.com/LaskowskiLab/FishTrack for further updates

 Lots of code to handle the acquisition and processing of fish videos for the Laskowski Lab

 Code is under active development.
 Check with Ammon for questions